The way it is

 It is incredibly difficult to be sexually empowered in a society that shames women for expressing their sexuality while simultaneously reducing women to their physical value alone.
 Objectification is rampant, whether in the workplace or on the street, and this harassment can often escalate into outright violence.
 Even when women’s experiences of sexuality are not explicitly distorted through traumatic events, women are still restricted in the exploration of their bodies through societal messages of purity.
 To be pure is to be passive, and this passivity leads to women who are ignorant of their own sexual anatomy, much less their desires or dislikes.

 How can women be sexual in a society when their physical self-exploration is shamed?
 How to be sexual without becoming reduced to only an object?
 How to be sexual without risking one’s safety altogether?
 These are the questions plaguing women today, question mark after question mark blocking the path to sexual freedom and empowerment.

 The Way it Could be: Sensual Enterprise Solutions

 In feminine sexual empowerment, one would have to become more imaginative in thinking of feminist enterprise solutions.
 While there are many businesses that cater to male sexual enjoyment there are so few for women.

 We suggest different areas where one can create entrepreneurial 'solutions' to the issue of female sexual disempowerment.

 1) Intellectual: The saying that the mind is the biggest sexual organ could not be more true than it is for women.
-When a woman is intellectually liberated with regards to her sexuality, often her body will follow!
+When a woman is intellectually liberated with regard to her sexuality, often her body will follow!
 Here are two websites from our portfolio that promote intellectual sexual liberation:

 Sex to Save the World!
 An ethical guide for creating business products or services that work positively with sexuality in order to address societal and environmental challenges in the world today.